rafaeldurgante/zerobank/README.md

 # zerobank
 Challenge 1 - Web

-I created an automated test suite called BackTest.
+I created an automated test suite called BankTest.

 To run the automated test, you need to download eclipse IDE on your PC and open the Basic Project inside this IDE.